Naralux/mediacenter/README.md

     - Configure tv library to point to `/data/media/tv`.

 ## Recyclarr Profile
 Included in this repo is a `recyclarr.yml` file that will sync two quality profiles to Radarr and Sonarr.
 One for 1080p and one for 2160p.
-Out of the box these profiles will accept every type of release for each resolution.
+Out of the box these profiles will accept every type of quality for each resolution.
 E.g. the 1080p profile will accept everything from `HDTV-1080p` all the way up to `REMUX-1080p`, but prefers the highest quality.

 Tweak the profiles to your needs or create your own from scratch.
 Consult the [Recyclarr website](https://recyclarr.dev/) for guidance.